Tinkerforge/doc/source/Hardware/Bricklets/Dual_Relay.rst

    :target: ../../_images/Bricklets/bricklet_dual_relay_master_1200.jpg

-If you then connect the Brick to the PC over USB, you should see a tab named "Dual Relay Bricklet" in the Brick Viewer after you pressed "connect", select it.
+If you then connect the Brick to the PC over USB, you should see a tab named "Dual Relay Bricklet" in the Brick Viewer after you pressed "connect".
+Select it.
-If everything went as expected you the Brick Viewer should look like depicted below.
+If everything went as expected the Brick Viewer should look as depicted below.

 .. image:: /Images/Bricklets/bricklet_dual_relay_brickv.jpg